Apply for a Grant

-Funds will be disbursed in early fall.
+Funds will be disbursed in the fall of each calendar year.
 Disbursement dates will be set once successful applications enter into the contract phase.
-Grants may only be used for the grant year (9/19-8/20) and not retroactively for work initiated prior to 9/19.
+Grants may only be used for the grant year and not retroactively.
 If you feel that you are a good fit for one of our grants but cannot make this disbursement timeline work for your project, please email firstname.lastname@example.org for more information.

 Can I apply for unrestricted organizational funds instead of funds designated to a specific project?